stevensshlee-svg/Networking-demos/Integrated Labs/Branch Office Network/README.md

 * Configuring NAT overload to provide internet access for private networks
 * Understanding how routing and NAT interact at the network edge

-Combining these features into a single topology provided a more realistic look at how enterprise networks are structured and managed.
+Combining these features into a single topology provided a more in-depth and realistic look at how enterprise networks are structured and managed.